kkalininMI/HooverArchives/README.md

   This function helps to convert transliterated Cyrillic to original Cyrillic.

   + *mdat* -- character vector to be back-transliterated to Cyrillic.
-  + *LARU* -- rules of tranliteration from transliterated Cyrillic to original Cyrillic (the rules are listed in the file "transliterationLARU.csv").
+  + *LARU* -- rules of tranliteration from transliterated Cyrillic to original Cyrillic (the rules are defined in the file "transliterationLARU.csv").
-  + *RURU* -- rules to correct transliterated original Cyrillic (the rules are listed in the file "transliterationRURU.csv").
+  + *RURU* -- rules to correct transliterated original Cyrillic (the rules are defined in the file "transliterationRURU.csv").
   + *EnglishDetection* -- if set to TRUE, the script avoids transliteration of words found in the English vocabulary (file: english.txt).
 If set to FALSE, only user defined stop words are used (file: stopwordsfile.csv).
   + *EnglishLength* -- threshold is set to ignore EnglishDectection words below given threshold.
   + *RussianCorrection* -- if set to TRUE, the script attempts to match every back-transliterated word with the Russian vocabulary (files: russian.txt and russian_surnames.txt).
-  + *SensitivityThreshold* -- is used only if RussianCorrection==TRUE.
-It determines algorithm's sensitivity to mismatches (numbers closer to 0 define higher sensitivity to mismatches).
-SensitivityThreshold is set to 0.1 by default.
+  + *SensitivityThreshold* -- is used if RussianCorrection==TRUE.
+It determines algorithm's sensitivity to mismatches (values closer to 0 stand for higher sensitivity to mismatches).
+By deafault, *sensitivityThreshold* is set to 0.1 by default.

  Example